NumyAddon/FramexmlAnnotations/README.md

     - "methods" for a given mixin
     - inheritence through `CreateFromMixins`
 - Global functions
-  - for now disabled, using Ketho's annotations, and including the wow source as workspace libraries is probably better
+  - for now disabled, using Ketho's annotations and including the wow source as workspace libraries is probably better